alexfedorov86/test-first/README.md

 # test-first
 This is my first created repository, as i started to learn github.

-//let's write something here.
+// let's write something here.
 For ex., above text is added by default.